 1 hothouse (English) cucumber, seeded and finely diced

-1/2 packed cup of cilantro, roughly chopped
+1/2 cup packed of cilantro, roughly chopped

 1 tablespoon of Kosher salt